OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 };        // a 4x3 array of all the keys as chars
 ```

+// TODO: include some examples of accessing the array: like keys[2][3] = 6, give a few

 ### Going Further

-In this experiment we added password protection to an LED so we can show off the concept.
-This experiment might be useful if the correct password triggered a different action, maybe actuating a lock or moving a servo?
+In this experiment, we password protected an LED just to illustrate the concept.
+It would be a little more useful if the correct password triggered a different action, maybe moving a servo or actuating a lock?
+You can replace the contents of the `passwordSuccess` function to implement other password protected actions.
+Have fun!